anandapurva55/Vipers_Meet/README.md

 Reference :- https://pythonprogramming.net/converting-pygame-executable-cx_freeze/
 or,

-Paste this code on any Python Ide and run it.
+Paste the codes on any Python Ide and run it.